Rosy Periwinkle Facts

 It also grows either vertically or runs along the ground, and sometimes attains heights of as much as 3.1 ft (1 m).

 In addition, the delicate-seeming flowers of this marvelous plant appear either white with a red center or a dark pink.

 The leaves typically display a glossy green in color, with a thick leathery texture.

 The fruit of the Rosy Periwinkle develops as an elongated follicle, occurring in pairs.
 Like many plants in its family, the sap of this plant has the consistency of a thick, milky white latex.

-The delicate beauty of the Rosy Periwinkle conceals a veritable cornucopia of chemical compounds, and here the split personality comes into play.
-Some of the chemicals in the Rosy Periwinkle have a high toxicity, and ingestion of even a small amount can be fatal.
+The delicate beauty of the plant also conceals a veritable cornucopia of chemical compounds.
+Some of the chemicals in the Rosy Periwinkle also have high toxicity, and ingestion of even a small amount can be fatal.

-However, many of the other chemical compounds within the Rosy Periwinkle prove invaluable in saving lives.
-This constitutes the personality duality.
+However, many of the other chemical compounds within the species prove invaluable in saving lives, making it highly useful.

-Some of the diseases treated by a few of its compounds include a variety of cancers, diabetes, Hodgkin’s lymphoma, and even malaria Now that is a valuable plant.
+Some of the diseases treated by a few of its compounds include a variety of cancers, diabetes, Hodgkin’s lymphoma, and even malaria.